El Centro provides you with many opportunities to become a volunteer in the community, all while practicing your Spanish skills.

 ALL VOLUNTEER HOURS COUNT TOWARD THE PLANE TICKET REWARD

 It is a program that uses a collaborative approach to help children in the community who are struggling to read.
 Students who come to El Centro can get involved through these programs:

 The Village Reading Project: One-on-one instruction for struggling readers (K-8) and parental support in a non-threatening setting.Wednesdays, 5.30 - 7.30pm.
 The Burlington School.
 (408 West Davis St).
 You don't need to be fluent in Spanish.
 You can tutor a non-Spanish speaker kid.
 TRANSPORTATION IS PROVIDED!

 The Little Village: Addresses early childhood emergency literacy for children who are ages 3 to 5.
 Tuesdays, 5.30 - 7.00pm.
 Building downtown Burlington.
 They need help with interpreting, fluent in Spanish preferably.

 Village Outreach: Adult education ESL/Spanish Language class for parents of our students.

-For further information about volunteering opportunities in the area, come by El Centro (Carlton 114) or give us a call at 6517.
+For further information about volunteering opportunities in the area, stop by El Centro (Carlton 114) or give us a call at 6518.